The Basics: Overview

 Screenings are medical tests that doctors use to check for diseases and health conditions before there are any signs or symptoms.
 Screenings help find problems early on, when they may be easier to treat.

-Getting recommended screening tests is one of the most important things you can do for your health.
-Depending on your age, sex, and medical history, you may need to be screened for things like:
+Getting recommended screenings is one of the most important things you can do for your health.
+Depending on your age, sex, and medical history, you may need to be screened (tested) for things like:

 - Certain types of cancer